 Once in the water and submerged you head straight down the sandy slope.
 When you reach the short wall you can either turn to the west or the east.
 But west is where the sponge garden is…

 All in all, a very pleasant dive with a lot to see!

 Dive Sites East of Dili – K41

-As the name suggests, this site is 41km from Dili… It is also very popular with local divers & snorkellers so, if at all possible, it is best to dive the site during the week.
+As the name suggests, this site is 41km from Dili… It is also very popular with local divers and snorkellers at the weekend.
+So, if at all possible, it is best to dive the site during the week.

-It is also said to be a great place to encounter dugongs in the sea grass beds out from the main wall, but on the days that I dived K41 there were no dugongs to be seen, and I concentrated on exploring the numerous excellent bommies.
+It is also said to be a great place to encounter dugongs in the sea grass beds out from the main wall.
+But on the days that I dived K41 there were no dugongs to be seen… So I concentrated on exploring the numerous excellent bommies.

 Strong currents can be experienced as you follow the wall out, but generally K41 is a safe and interesting dive.